Tgaaly/pytorch-cheatsheet/README.md

 ##### Convert numpy array to pytorch tensor
 `b = torch.from_numpy(a)`

-If a is a float numpy array, then b will be a `torch.DoubleTensor`.
-To override this you can do the following:
+The above keeps the original dtype of the data (e.g. float64 becomes `torch.DoubleTensor`).
+To override this you can do the following (to cast it to a `torch.FloatTensor`):

 `b = torch.FloatTensor(a)`